wp-plugins/form-maker/readme.txt

 *   Customizable themes to edit the design of the forms
 *   Possibility to edit the form titles whenever required
 *   Possibility to create forms based on the default forms with the “Save as Copy” button
-*   Form Maker supports multiple languages allowing you to create forms in user-native languages
+*   This form builder supports multiple languages allowing you to create forms in user-native languages
 *   Page redirect possibility after the form is submitted, allowing to navigate not only to specific pages (e.g. including other forms) or to another site (providing URL)
 *   Functional and easy to use back end; you can use navigation arrows to move the created form fields in the same page and even to move the form field from one form page to another
 *   Filled information is kept in database section of the form